develax/RazorExpress/README.md

 }
 </ul>
 ```
-How let's compile them together:
+How let's compile them together (the view markup is put into `template` variable as a string ):
 ```js
 const parser = require("razor-express").parser("dev");
 var html = parser.compileSync({ model, template });